leannhuang/voice-control-inventory-management/custom-commands/README.md

 | `smart-stock.json`       | The configuration of the smart stock custom commands           |
 | `readme.md`     | This readme file   |

-## Domain
-This Custom Commands application hosts some basic commands to fulfil the turning On/Off the light

 ## Example sentences
 Here are a few examples.
 Try these or others of your choice: